JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 6. Program that computes the absolute value of an integer

 7. Program that prints the last digit of a number

+8. Program that prints every minute of the day of Jack Bauer, starting at 00:00